HelgeGehring/femwell/docs/math/dispersion.md

     \frac{\mathrm{d}}{\mathrm{d}\omega}v_g^{-1} \neq 0
 $$

-A dimensionless coefficient for the group velocity dispersion can be defiend as
+A dimensionless coefficient for the group velocity dispersion can be defined as

 $$
     D